 - Strengthening of pelvic wall muscles in preparation for labor.

-What does progesterone do in the menstrual cycle?
+In the menstrual cycle?

 The female sex hormones control the menstrual cycle and naturally rise and fall throughout the month.
 The menstrual cycle is a dynamic process that repeats itself every 28 days on average and progesterone plays a leading role in the process.